For additional information, read the Nomination Form PDF

-This architecturally refined residence was built in 1914 on the site of a Federal-period house that burned.
+The architecturally refined residence at Rothsay was built in 1914 on the site of a Federal-period house that burned.
 The design represents an accomplished melding of the Georgian Revival and Craftsman styles popular during the period.
 The Lynchburg firm of Heard and Cardwell designed a 1918 addition and likely designed the main part as well.
-Defining features are the spreading hipped roof, symmetrical facade, and unaltered interior woodwork.
+Defining features are the spreading hipped roof, symmetrical façade, and unaltered interior woodwork.
 A garden terrace, designed by Washington landscape architect George E. Burnap in 1918, joins a combined dovecote/garden seat, a pumphouse, and several ancillary structures.
-Lynchburg architect Stanhope Johnson designed the distinctive gate posts.
+Lynchburg architect Stanhope Johnson designed the distinctive gateposts.
 Behind the house are farm buildings viewed against a panoramic backdrop of the Blue Ridge Mountains.
-Rothsay was built for Octavius Loxley Clark Radford (1870-1935), who maintained one of the largest and most progressive farming operations in the county.
+Rothsay was built for Octavius Loxley Clark Radford (1870-1935), who maintained one of the largest and most progressive farming operations in Bedford County.
 Rothsay remains the property of his descendants.

 Abbreviations: